kestra-io/docs/docs/developer-guide/inputs/README.md

 ```

 ## Send inputs via WebUI
-With such flow, the web ui let you input some inputs by generating a form accordingly on the flow > trigger view.
-The input form for the task above looks like below :
+With such a flow, the web ui lets you enter some inputs by generating a form accordingly on the flow > trigger view.
+The input form for the task above looks like below:

 ![Flow inputs](./assets/inputs.jpg)

-Once inputs filled, you can trigger a flow execution that will run with [contextual inputs](/docs/dynamic-fields) as task variables.
+Once the inputs are provided, you can trigger an execution flow that will run with [contextual inputs](/docs/dynamic-fields) as task variables.